hoangvu518/SqlDashboard/README.md

 ## Json Server

 This project uses json-server `https://github.com/typicode/json-server` as an inmemory database.
-Before launching the app using `ng server`, run this command `json-server --watch db.json` first to bootstrap json-server
+Before launching the app using `ng serve`, run this command `json-server --watch db.json` first to bootstrap json-server

 ## Development server